ManOfTheMask/InfinityChat/README.md

 Infinity Chat is a client-based chat application where all encryption is performed in the browser.
 The platform stores only encrypted messages and public keys—your private keys remain secure and are never saved.

+# WARNING
+THIS PROJECT IS A WIP UNTIL v1.0 GETS RELEASED

 ### The Plan
 This is a selfhostable chat app meant for small to medium size groups who want to talk to each other with pgp with the convenience of the encryption being integrated into the chat.